Batavia City Council deciding between tax hike and dipping into reserves to cover deficit

 The total proposed budget is $164,106,570, an increase of about 6.5% over the 2024 budget.
 According to the budget, the increase is needed to cover increased costs of wages and pensions, three new staff positions and capital projects, including a new roof for City Hall and street improvements.

 The total estimated 2024 property tax levy is $11,310,000, a 21.49% increase over 2023, which equates to a $1 million increase to the property tax rate.
-This would amount to a 7 cent tax increase per $100 of equalized assessed value, EAV, or a tax increase of about $67 per year on the city portion of their tax bill for the owner of a $300,000 home.
+This would amount to a 7-cent tax increase per $100 of equalized assessed value (EAV) or a tax increase of about $67 a year on the city portion of the tax bill for the owner of a $300,000 home.

-The proposed levy would provide an additional $2.1 million in funding for the general fund, between the $1 million tax increase and $1.1 million in captured EAV growth.
-Even so, the city would still need to use $2.5 million of reserve funds to cover the current deficit.
+The proposed levy would provide an additional $2.1 million in funding for the general fund between the $1 million tax increase and $1.1 million in captured EAV growth.
+Even so, the city still would need to use $2.5 million of reserve funds to cover the deficit.

-Committee members debated wether they should increase the amount of reserve funds in order to avoid raising taxes, or save their reserves for budgeted projects.
+Committee members debated whether they should increase the amount of reserve funds in order to avoid raising taxes or save the reserves for budgeted projects.

-Several members of the council argued against raising tax rates, and were in favor of using reserves to cover the deficit instead.
-Those against the tax hike argued that those hit hardest by the increase would be the lower income tax brackets, and raised concern that they would be pricing people out of the community.
+Several members of the council argued against raising tax rates and were in favor of using reserves to cover the deficit.
+Those against the tax hike argued that those hit hardest by the increase would be the lower income tax brackets and raised concern they would be pricing people out of the community.

 Alderman Alan Wolff, along with several others, was on the opposite side of the debate, arguing that the longer they put off raising tax rates, the more it will hurt residents when they eventually have to, especially if they wait until the event of a catastrophe, in which case residents would be struggling even more.

 After most than an hour of discussion, committee members in a split vote recommended approving the budget as presented.
-The budget will come back before City Council for review on Nov.
-26, when they will hold a public hearing and again have the option to reduce the levy amount before it goes before City Council for possible final approval on Dec.
+The budget came before the City Council for review Nov.
+26 and could get final approval Dec.
 2.